Yes, America's Anchorman is away, and this is your undocumented anchorman sitting in.

 Warren Buffett's secretary is called Debbie.

-Debbie, she is the last secretary in the United States of America, and she is the highest taxed individual in the United States of America.
+She is the last secretary in the United States of America and she is the highest taxed individual in the United States of America.

-Spare a thought for Debbie when you're when you're jetting off in your corporate jet.
+Spare a thought for Debbie when you're jetting off in your corporate jet.

-Think of Debbie the Secretary riding at the bag of the Greyhound all the way, taking you're just jetting off there in your corporate jet, Mr. Fancy Pants Chief Executive, and Debbie the last secretary in America and the highest taxed individual in America is sitting there back of the uh Greyhound bus.
+Think of Debbie the Secretary riding at the back of the Greyhound all the way, taking you're just jetting off there in your corporate jet, Mr. Fancy Pants, Chief Executive.

-I don't know whether she was also I don't know a lot about uh the background of Debbie the Secretary.
+I don't know whether she was also, I don't know a lot about the background of Debbie the Secretary.

 Maybe she was also John Edwards coatless girl.

-I I suggested earlier that John Edwards Coatless Girl grew up to become Warren Buffett's secretary.
+I suggested earlier that John Edwards coatless girl grew up to become Warren Buffett's secretary.

-So maybe before she became Debbie the Secretary, she was Debbie Debbie the coatless girl.
+So maybe before she became Debbie the Secretary, she was Debbie the coatless girl.

-Uh but uh but so now from now on, I'm not calling it the Buffett rule, we're gonna call it Debbie's Law, because it's uh it every time you pay your new forty-eight percent, seventy-three percent, whatever the federal tax rate is, you'll know that you're complying with Debbie's law and you will have Debbie the last secretary in America to thank for the forty-eight percent, seventy-three percent tax rate, whatever it is, whatever it is you get stuck with.
+We're going to call it Debbie's Law because every time you pay your new 48%, 73%, whatever the federal tax rate is, you'll know that you're complying with Debbie's Law and you will have Debbie the last secretary in America to thank for the 48%, 73% tax rate, whatever it is, whatever it is you get stuck with.